isafra/Astro-Bootstrap-Final-Project-UCD/README.md

 - <a href="#Technologies used">Technologies used</a>

 ## Overview
-Dublin Culture Hub is a website that helps locals and visitors discover what is going on in Dublin cultural scene.
+Dublin Culture Hub is a website that helps locals and visitors discover what is going on in Dublin's cultural scene.
 The page includes a main section containing a range of concerts and a blog showing articles related to art in general.
 The user will also find a section of free events, information about the website and a contact page.

 ## Features
 - [x] Home page